Coming to Terms

 With Blockchain

 Blockchain terminology can sometimes be a challenge to understand, especially if you’re in the early stages of exploration.
 Here’s a blockchain terminology guide to help you navigate the exciting frontier of Web3.
+While many blockchain concepts are universal, this guide also includes terminology specific (but not exclusive) to the XDC Network ecosystem, including XDPoS consensus, trade finance applications, tokenization, and enterprise blockchain infrastructure.

 Address / Public Key